-- I have a degree in Literature and I love to read when I’m not crocheting; my all time favourite book is Gone with the Wind by Margaret Mitchell.
+- I have a degree in Literature and I love to read; my all time favourite book is Gone with the Wind by Margaret Mitchell.
 You can see some of my reading recommendations in my Amazon Store if you are looking for something new.

 - My favourite drink is tea but my favourite tipple is probably a rhubarb gin with elderflower tonic.

 I have really enjoyed designing crochet patterns for magazines including; Simply Crochet Magazine, Crochet Now Magazine, Your Crochet and Knitting Magazine, LGC Knit and Crochet Magazine, Happily Hooked Magazine (US), iLikeCrochet Magazine (US) and Too Yarn Cute e-Magazine (now sadly no longer available).
-If you are interested you can see a full list of my crafty accomplishments here.
+If you are interested you can see links to blog posts of features here.

-I have also enjoyed working in collaboration with other designers and yarn houses such as Stylecraft for their Blog Tour 2016, It’s All in A Nutshell for her 2017 Nuts About Squares CAL, and more recently with some lovely hand dyed yarn for The Solstice Garden MAL with The Yarn Whisperer.
+I have also had the privilege to work in collaboration with other designers and yarn houses such as Stylecraft for their Blog Tour 2016, It’s All in A Nutshell for her 2017 Nuts About Squares CAL, and more recently creating designs with the amazing hand dyed yarn of The Yarn Whisperer.